PiCoPress/Sprexor/README.md

 # Sprexor Application Framework
 Sprexor is Framework that manages and runs command line in Java.
-It has a lot of libraries, options, and customizing tools to use many of purpose easily.
+It has a lot of libraries, options, and customizing tools to use in many of purpose easily.

 # Downloads
 - <b><span style="color:f478cd">Latest </span></b> **0.2.18-Beta1** `2021.1.16`